Frequently Asked Questions By Mike McCormick, Scoutmaster

 Q: What does Troop 48 do?

 A : We are one of the most active Troops in Garden State Council, with a special emphasis on our outdoor camping program.
-Each month from September to July our boys get a chance to have some fun and adventure by going on at least one weekend trip, such as canoeing on the Wading River, hiking in Wharton State Forest, backpacking on the Appalachian Trail, Whitewater Rafting the Lehigh River, biking the C&O Canal, sleeping on the beaches at Assateague Island, among many other adventures.
+Each month from September to July our scouts get a chance to have some fun and adventure by going on at least one weekend trip, such as canoeing on the Wading River, hiking in Wharton State Forest, learning wilderness survival skills, backpacking on the Appalachian Trail, whitewater rafting the Lehigh River, biking the C&O Canal, sleeping on the beaches at Assateague Island, among many other adventures.
 We also have a week-long, high adventure trip each summer with adventures for everyone from the brand new Scout to our 17 year olds.

-In addition to our camping, we have many day events, such as our annual ski trip, Swim Day/Troop BBQ, Rock Climbing Night, and more!
+In addition to our camping, we have many day events, which vary from year to year, but include service projects (see below) and can include fun events such as a Swim Day/Troop BBQ, Rock Climbing Night, historical trips to Philadelphia, and more!

 The Scouts plan the meeting activities for each month that focus around a Scout skill theme or preparation for an upcoming event.
-Some popular themes over the years have been First Aid (capped by first aid scenarios where Scouts put their skills to the test), survival and shelter building, knots, cycling, and advancement night.
+Some popular themes over the years have been First Aid (capped by first aid scenarios where Scouts put their skills to the test), survival and shelter building, knots and lashing, and fire building.

 Scouting is about fun, but Scouting is also about helping others.
-In 2019, we completed just over 1,000 service hours including two Eagle Projects.
-We have annual commitments to run a rest stop on the MS (Multiple Sclerosis) 150 Cityto-Shore Charity Bike Ride, collecting food for the church food drive, and collecting gifts for the less fortunate at the holidays, along with participating in various other service opportunities each year.
+In 2025, we completed over 650 service hours.
+We have annual commitments to run a rest stop on the MS (Multiple Sclerosis) 150 City-to-Shore Charity Bike Ride, collecting food for the church food drive, and placing flags at Berlin Cemetery for Memorial Day along with participating in various other service opportunities each year.

-Q: Do you have programs for the older boys?
+Q: Do you have programs for the older scouts?

 Q: When and where does Troop 48 meet?